crestham/TOP_strats/README.md

 Intermission: Purples go clockwise from east to west (refer to diagram below)

-Hello world movement: Blues break first by walking through towers, christmas wait for defam tower to move to them then go in and break
+P3 Hello world movement: Blues break first by walking through towers, christmas wait for defam tower to move to them then go in and break

 P3 Monitors: no AM, refer to lineup diagram

+P4: Check spread spots

 P5 Delta: Blue outers go into arena for beyond defense, blue inners bait hands on outside of arena